Delta WASP 3MT Industrial 4.0 Large-Scale Concrete 3D Printer

 The DeltaWASP 3MT’s delta kinematic system ensures efficient movement and consistent precision—0.1 mm in X/Y and 0.05 mm in Z—across its full build volume.
 An MDF pallet bed with a removable lower beam allows easy removal of heavy prints using pallet trucks or forklifts, avoiding manual lifting.

-Delta WASP 3MT diagram showing external printer area with extruder, feeding hose, control panel, and continuous feeding system.
+Delta WASP 3MT industrial 3D printer diagram with XXL extruder, feeding hose, holder, continuous feeding system, and control panel.

 The DeltaWASP 3MT’s modular design allows quick swaps between the XXL extruder for concrete and the XL 3.0 for clay and porcelain.
 Both are built for rapid disassembly and easy cleaning, with durable parts for abrasive materials.
 A camlock coupling links the continuous feeding system to the extruder, while a pressure sensor regulates flow for consistent extrusion across varying materials.